ecg-icas/icas/src/source/ads.rst

 suggestedCpcForPageOne
 """"""""""""""""""""""

-Suggested CPC value in euro cents for this ad to be shown on page one.
+Suggested CPC value in (euro/dollar) cents for this ad to be shown on page one.
 This value is very volatile and might change very quickly depending on the performance of the ad.